-While it’s true the caterer will take care of your food selection on your big day, you still need to answer one crucial question — will it be a sit-down dinner or buffet style?
+While it’s true the caterer will take care of the food selection on your big day, you still need to answer one crucial question — will it be a sit-down dinner or buffet style?

+So, buffet vs. plated wedding – what’s better for your wedding?
 Let’s look at the pros and cons of each style to see what’s right for your wedding!

 A Sit-Down Affair

 A sit-down wedding dinner consists of several plated courses served to your guests.
-The courses usually include a first course such as soup or salad, entree, and possibly intermezzo before the cutting of the cake.
+The courses usually include a first course such as soup or salad, entrèe, and possibly intermezzo before the cutting of the cake.

 The beauty of a sit-down wedding dinner is the comfort level of your guests.
 For example, if any of your guests are elderly or mobility-challenged, then a plated dinner is the way to go.

 But with a plated dinner, your guests will be restricted in what they will be eating.
-If many of your guests have dietary restrictions such as vegetarian or gluten-free, there may be more choices for them through a buffet option rather than a sit-down dinner.
+If any of your guests have dietary restrictions such as vegetarian or gluten-free, there may be more choices for them through a buffet option rather than a sit-down dinner.

 A Buffet for All

 A buffet is usually a considerable array of food with either attendants helping guests plate their food or letting the guests handle the plating themselves.
-The guests can go station to station, picking and choosing at random.
+The guests can go from station to station, picking and choosing at random.
 Don’t like roast beef?
 No problem!
 You can easily skip that station.